Get Inspired: How to get into Squash & Racketball

 Why is it good for you?

-Put simply, squash burns calories - an hour of squash can, according to research published in 2003, expend up to 1,000 calories in the average individual.
+Put simply, squash burns calories - an hour of squash can, according to research published in 2003, expends up to 1,000 calories in the average individual.

 The small court and non-stop action means players must keep moving and constantly change direction, a recipe for an excellent cardiovascular and muscular workout.

-If that sounds too strenuous, racketball offers a similar experience but with a ball that provides more bounce, making it easier to reach.
+If that sounds too strenuous, racketball offers a similar experience but uses a slightly shorter racket, and a ball that provides more bounce, making it easier to reach - ideal if you are brand new to the sport!

 Squash traces its history to early versions of Jeu de Paume in 12th-Century France, then the game of Rackets in London's Fleet Prison, eventually ending up with the first games resembling modern squash at Harrow School in 1830.